mui/material-ui/pages/api/checkbox.md

 If using the `overrides` [key of the theme](/customization/themes/#css), you need to use the following style sheet name: `MuiCheckbox`.

+## Inheritance

+The properties of the [IconButton](/api/icon-button/) component are also available.
+You can take advantage of this behavior to [target nested components](/guides/api/#spread).

 ## Demos